 Submitted Applicants by Month with Cohort – Discrete Totals

 This report provides the same information as the Submitted Applicants by Month – Discrete Totals report, but the data is visualized a bit differently and includes a cohort line.
-The cohort line represents the average number of submitted applicants per month across all organizations in the CAS.
+The cohort line represents the average number of submitted applicants per month across all organizations in the CAS, allowing you to benchmark your program.
 In the example below, we can see that this organization is performing better than the CAS average for monthly submissions.

 Volume Report Example Scenarios